Azure/Azure-Sentinel/Playbooks/Incident-Status-Sync-To-WDATP/readme.md

 ![Picture10](./Graphics/10.gif)

-As you see above it was able to pull the alert ID ed637431102114129586_160070831 that is equal to the VendorOriginID in order to query for it in MDATP and close the alert.
+As shown above it was able to pull the alert ID ed637431102114129586_160070831 that is equal to the VendorOriginID in order to query for it in MDATP and close the alert.

-As mentioned already this playbook represents just an example and I do believe that more is coming on the way by Microsoft to make it even easier ..

-hope it helps.